-Reduced to the neighbourhood level, these circumstances made Savamala a scaled example of pre-socialist material legacy, socialist cultural and societal matrix, a transitional reality and a condensed case of multi-faceted circumstances of post-socialist urban development (?.
+Reduced to the neighbourhood level, these circumstances made Savamala a scaled example of the pre-socialist material legacy, the socialist cultural and societal matrix, a transitional reality and a condensed case of multi-faceted circumstances of post-socialist urban development (?.
 The extreme variations in societal circumstances to which the regulatory framework and planning practice should respond offer rich opportunities to observe the distribution of decisions from top-down and from outside-in (?).
-Bearing this in mind, Savamala is a good illustration of changing political and socio-economic circumstances, and both challenges and traumas from the recent turbulent history (Chapter 4) and the long term social values and mentality (?).16
+Bearing this in mind, Savamala is a good illustration of the changing political and socio-economic circumstances, including both the challenges and traumas from the recent turbulent history (Chapter 4) and the long term social values and mentality (?).16

 Based on the previous analyses {historical/contextual (Chapter 4), actor-network (Chapter 5) and object-relations (Section 6.1)}, the therein aggregated urban agency is retained in the layers of urban decision-making and disseminated through the networks of influence (national, city, local).
 In this respect, it has been noted that urban agency is distributed among various and dispersed elements, but several agents exceed and overtake the direction of contextual elements and relations.

-16As it was mentioned previously in this chapter, under mentality, the author alludes on poverty, sharp social, cultural and ideological differences, inheritance and influence of nationalism, socialism and political religion, undeveloped or inappropriately attitude towards capital investments and infrastructure development (ibid.).
+16As mentioned previously in this chapter, under mentality, the author alludes to poverty, sharp social, cultural and ideological differences, inheritance and the influence of nationalism, socialism and political religion, an undeveloped or inappropriately developed attitude towards capital investments and infrastructure development (ibid.).

-The most influential top-down agents are: (1) The Ministry of Construction, Urbanism and Infrastructure (MCUI), (2) Belgrade General Urban Plan 2021 (GUP BGD 2021), (3) Belgrade Waterfront Spatial Plan for Special Purpose Area (BWPSPSP), (4) City architect (CA), (5) Urban planning institute (UPI), (6) City mayor (CM), (7) Lex specialis (LS), (8) The Republic Agency for Spatial Planning (RASP), (9) The Prime Minister (PM), (10) Planning and Construction Act (PCA), (11) Belgrade Urban Development Strategy (BUDS).
+The most influential top-down agents are: (1) The Ministry of Construction, Urbanism and Infrastructure (MCUI), (2) Belgrade General Urban Plan 2021 (GUP BGD 2021), (3) Belgrade Waterfront Spatial Plan for Special Purpose Area (BWPSPSP), (4) City architects (CA), (5) Urban Planning Institute (UPI), (6) the City mayor (CM), (7) Lex specialis (LS), (8) The Republic Agency for Spatial Planning (RASP), (9) The Prime Minister (PM), (10) Planning and Construction Act (PCA), (11) Belgrade Urban Development Strategy (BUDS).

 As follows, the agents of investor-based real estate transformations are human actors assembled around (12) the Belgrade Waterfront Project (BWP).
-Moreover, the recently established Savamala’s hotbed of creativity and participation of national importance and the main protagonist of bottom-up participatory activities are also the protagonists at the local scene: (13) Cultural centre ”Kulturni Centar Grad” (KC Grad), (14) Old depository in Kraljevica Marka Street (MKM), (15) Mikser multidisciplinary platform, (16) Nova Iskra design incubator, (17) Urban Incubator Belgrade project (UIB), (18) Ministry of space collective (MSC), (19) ”Ne da(vi)mo Beograd” initiative [Don’t drown Belgrade] (NDVBGD), (20) ”My piece of Savamala” participatory urban design workshop, (21) ”The game of Savamala” - participatory urban planning workshop, (22) ”Savamala, a place for making” participatory project, (23) ”Streets for cyclists” NGO, and (24) Common space in Kraljevica Marka 8 street (KM8).
+Moreover, Savamala’s recently established hotbed of creativity and participation of national importance and the main protagonist of bottom-up participatory activities are also protagonists at the local scene: (13) the cultural centre ”Kulturni Centar Grad” (KC Grad), (14) the Old Depository in Kraljevica Marka Street (MKM), (15) Mikser multidisciplinary platform, (16) Nova Iskra Design Incubator, (17) the Urban Incubator Belgrade project (UIB), (18) the Ministry of Space Collective (MSC), (19) ”Ne da(vi)mo Beograd” initiative [Don’t drown Belgrade] (NDVBGD), (20) ”My Piece of Savamala” participatory urban design workshop, (21) ”The Game of Savamala” - participatory urban planning workshop, (22) ”Savamala, a Place for Making” participatory project, (23) ”Streets for Cyclists” NGO, (24) and the Common space at Kraljevica Marka 8 (KM8).

 Agent preferences are defined in connection to their relationality towards the contextual resources, social practices and urban conflicts figuring in Savamala and the social artifacts they are influenced by or they have influence on.
 In this manner, we become aware of their field of maneuvers in Savamala.
-In order to identify and elaborate how urban planning, real estate interests and participatory activities influence urban development in Savamala, it is essential to translate these qualitative categories into factors which could denote a positive impetus.
+In order to identify and elaborate how urban planning, real estate interests and participatory activities influence urban development in Savamala, it is essential to translate these qualitative categories into factors which might denote a positive impetus.